Huang's law: History

 The observation was made by Jensen Huang, the chief executive officer of Nvidia, at its 2018 GPU Technology Conference (GTC) held in San Jose, California.
 He observed that Nvidia's GPUs were "25 times faster than five years ago" whereas Moore's law would have expected only a ten-fold increase.
 As microchip components become smaller, it became harder for chip advancement to meet the speed of Moore's law.

 In 2006, Nvidia's GPU had a 4x performance advantage over other CPUs.
 In 2018 the Nvidia GPU was 20 times faster than a comparable CPU node: the GPUs were 1.7x faster each year.
 Moore's law would predict a doubling every two years, however Nvidia's GPU performance was more than tripled every two years, fulfilling Huang's law.

 Huang's law claims that a synergy between hardware, software, and artificial intelligence makes the new 'law' possible.
 (Note: Contrary to other reports, it is said that "Huang's Law" ... is a term coined by The Wall Street Journal journalist Christopher Mims.")
 Huang said, "The innovation isn't just about chips," he said, "It's about the entire stack."
 He said that graphics processors especially are important to a new paradigm.
 Elimination of bottlenecks can speed up the process and create advantages in getting to the goal.
 "Nvidia is a one trick pony," Huang has said.
 According to Huang: "Accelerated computing is liberating, ...
 Let's say you have an airplane that has to deliver a package.
 It takes 12 hours to deliver it.
 Instead of making the plane go faster, concentrate on how to deliver the package faster, look at 3D printing at the destination."
 The object "… is to deliver the goal faster."

-For artificial intelligence tasks, Huang said that training the convolutional network AlexNet took six days on two of Nvidia's GTX 580 processors to complete the training process but only 18 minutes on a modern DGX-2 AI server, resulting in a speed-up factor of 500.
+For artificial intelligence tasks, Huang said that training the convolutional network AlexNet took six days on two of Nvidia's GTX 580 processors to complete the training process but only 18 minutes on a modern DGX-2 GPU server, resulting in a speed-up factor of 500.
 Compared to Moore's law, which focuses purely on CPU transistors, Huang's law describes a combination of advances in architecture, interconnects, memory technology, and algorithms.